Therapy for High-Conflict Couples

-Confronting conflict & renewing connection
+Confronting conflict & renewing connection.

 You can’t seem to have a single conversation without things going south.

-Signs your relationship is high conflict:
+Signs your relationship is high-conflict:

-• Intense, constant bickering (sometimes even physically)
+• Intense, constant bickering (sometimes fights even get physical)

 • Avoiding vulnerable topics so they won’t be used as ammunition in arguments